defatic/dotfiles/README.md

 # dotfiles

 ## Setup script
-You have to run the setup script for the dotfiles directory otherwise it will not work
+You have to run the setup script from the dotfiles directory otherwise it will not work

 * Stored in $HOME